 Specific type of flooring that does not need to be adhered or nailed to a sub-floor.
 The term floating refers to the installation method ie. Click Flooring.

-A geometric pattern consisting of parallel blocks that slope in opposite directions similar to a V shape.
+Herringbone is a geometric pattern consisting of parallel blocks that slope in opposite directions similar to a V shape.
 Also see Parquet.

 Devised for use with floor coverings that are at different heights a Ramp Profile works to aesthetically finish the tranistion between the two.